0xblackryu/Class10CS/CH03/Textual_Question.md

+---
+layout: default
+title: CH03 Textual Questions
+---

 # SECTION A: REVIEW QUESTIONS AND EXERCISES

-  ---

 Q1.
 Write a C program to find the sum and average of three given numbers . <br>
 Ans: